Bzz-max/Serial-receiver/README.md

 2. START – Detects the start condition
 3. RECEIVE – Collects 8 serial bits into a register
 4. WAIT – Handles invalid or incomplete transmissions
-5. STOP – Signals successful reception of one byte Once 8 bits are received, the module asserts done for one clock cycle and presents the received byte on the output.
+5. STOP – Signals successful reception of one byte <br>
+Once 8 bits are received, the module asserts done for one clock cycle and presents the received byte on the output.